jsantha/ng-microfrontends/README.md

 ## Continuous Integration (CI)

 Nx affected command greatly improves scalability of monorepos.
-With this command we are able to detect which projects has been affected by the changes between the base and the head.
+With this command we are able to detect which projects have been affected by the changes between the base and the head.

 ## Deployment

-`nx affected:apps --plain`
+With `nx affected:apps --plain` we can dynamically deploy only those apps that are affected by the current set of changes.

+In this showcase, after each commit to the `main` branch and successful CI, deployment automatically triggers for each affected application.

 ## Checklist